- B.S.: Recreation, Parks and Tourism Management, Professional Golf Concentration, Penn State

 - M.S.: Sport Management Studies, California University of Pennsylvania

-Mr. Barroner came to California University in 2005 to help develop and grow the University's professional golf management program.
-Since this time, he has helped build an internship program that highlights more than 200 facilities across the country including Congressional Country Club (host of the 1997 and 2011 U.S. Open Championships), Crooked Stick Golf Club (host of the 2007 U.S. Women's Amateur Championship and the 2009 U.S. Senior Open), Nemacolin Woodlands Resort (host of the 2003-2006 PGA Tour 84 Lumber Classic), and The Broadmoor Resort (host of the 2008 U.S. Senior Open and 2011 U.S. Women's Open).
-Mr. Barroner also coached the Cal U men's golf team in 2006 and 2007, leading them to their first tournament win since the team's inception in 2005.
+Mr. Justin Barroner came to California University in 2005 to help develop and grow the University’s professional golf management program.
+Since this time, Mr. Barroner has helped build an internship program, which highlights over 300 facilities across the country including Congressional Country Club (host of the 1997 and 2011 U.S. Open Championship), Crooked Stick Golf Club (host of the 2007 U.S. Women’s Amateur Championship and the 2009 U.S. Senior Open), Oakmont Country Club (host of the 2007 and 2016 U.S. Open Championship), Nemacolin Woodlands Resort (host of the 2003–2006 PGA Tour 84 Lumber Classic), and The Broadmoor Resort (host of the 2008 U.S. Senior Open and 2011 US Women’s Open).

-Prior to coming to California University, he worked at Woodmont Country Club, an exclusive private country club located just outside Washington, D.C.
-There, he oversaw the golf shop operations and provided golf instruction to more than 100 different students completing more than 400 hours of instruction each year.
+Prior to coming to California University, Mr. Barroner worked at Woodmont Country Club, an exclusive private country club located just outside Washington, D.C.
+During his time at Woodmont Country Club, he oversaw the golf shop operations and provided golf instruction to over 100 different students completing over 400 hours of instruction each year.

 Mr. Barroner also worked as a golf professional at The Breakers Resort in Palm Beach, Fla.; Huntingdon Valley Country Club in Philadelphia, Pa.; Wilmington Country Club in Wilmington, Del.; and The Penn State Golf Courses in State College, Pa.
-During his experiences, he worked with Todd Anderson, a Golf Magazine Top 100 Golf Instructor, at The Breakers Resort, and under Jack Connelly, president of the PGA of America 2000-2002.
+During his experiences, he worked with some of the most influential names in the golf industry including Todd Anderson, a Golf Magazine Top 50 Golf Instructor at the Breakers Resort and under Jack Connelly, president of the PGA of America 2000-2002.

-Mr. Barroner grew up in Hollidaysburg, Pa., and received his undergraduate education at Penn State University in the professional golf management program.
-He was also a member of the Schreyers Honors College at Penn State and completed a thesis on employee motivation.
-During this time, he worked to earn his PGA membership.
+Mr. Barroner grew up in Hollidaysburg, Pa., and received his education at Penn State University in the professional golf management program.
+He was also a member of the Schreyers Honors College at Penn State and completed a thesis on employee motivation at golf facilities.
+During this time, he worked to earn his PGA Membership.
 In order to earn this prestigious membership, he spent five years studying all aspects of the game of golf.

 Currently, Justin lives in Charleroi, Pa., with his wife, Meghan.
-Other than golf, Justin enjoys water and snow skiing, jet skiing, traveling, and training Denali, his yellow Labrador retriever.
+Other than golf, Justin enjoys water and snow skiing, traveling, running and training his yellow Labrador Retriever, Denali.

 - Introduction to Professional Golf Management